PatrickPintus/AccindexCOVID19/README.md

 # AccindexCOVID19
-The Acceleration Index is a novel indicator that takes into account diagnostic tests to track accurately the dynamics of epidemics
+The Acceleration Index is a novel indicator that takes into account diagnostic tests so as to track accurately the dynamics of epidemics, so as to help guide public health policies and to inform health specialists and the general population.

 R codes to accompany two papers published in PLoS ONE (Open Access academic journal) and replicate main results: